 There is no set amount that constitutes sufficient automobile insurance coverage across the board.
 Whether your coverage limits are adequate depends on a number of factors, such as your assets and personal wealth, your driving history, your age, your health, who is insured under your policy, and a whole host of other factors that are too numerous to list here.

 However, one thing is certain, the minimum requirements for insurance coverage in the State of California are inadequate to protect you and your family.
 You should not fall into the trap of obtaining a minimal insurance policy in an attempt to save a few dollars on premiums.

-At O'Brien & Zehnder Law Firm, we recommend having the following coverages and minimum limits on your automobile insurance policy:
+At the O'Brien & Zehnder Law Firm in Elk Grove and Sacramento County, we recommend having the following coverages and minimum limits on your automobile insurance policy: